-Identification of significant aspects Based on internal and external analyses, a list was drawn up of aspects that may substantially affect Gas Natural Fenosa's capacity to create value in the short, medium and long term.
-The following were taken into account Stakeholders' expectations: the main aspects defined by GR Standards and sector-specific GRI supplements "Electric Utilities and "Oil&Gas", on the basis of the materiality study conducted by GR Gas Natural Fenosa.
+Identification of significant aspects.
+Based on internal and external analyses, a list was drawn up of aspects that may substantially affect Gas Natural Fenosa's capacity to create value in the short, medium and long term.
+The following were taken into account: 5 Stakeholders' expectations: the main aspects defined by GRI Standards and sector-specific GRI supplements "Electric Utilities" and "Oil&Gas", on the basis of the materiality study conducted by Gas Natural Fenosa.
 Investors' expectations: feedback from investors and ESG1 analysts received during the various roadshows held in 2017.
 Analysis of best practices: based on a selection of companies of acknowledged performance in terms of integrated disclosures.
-Assessment of the Classification of the various aspects identified in line with their significance materiality of the aspects 5 1 1 1 identified negative) on its capacity to generate value.
+Assessment of the Classification of the various aspects identified in line with their significance for Gas Natural Fenosa according to their potential impact (positive or negative) on its capacity to generate value. materiality of the aspects identified.
 According to the degree of significance, those aspects to be considered as part of the contents of the Directors' Report are obtained.
-Prioritising contents Once determined, the contents of the report are prioritised based on their - materiality so as to focus the report on the most significant aspects.
+Prioritising contents.
+Once determined, the contents of the report are prioritised based on their materiality so as to focus the report on the most significant aspects.